zdql/Terra-Smart-Contract-Tutorial/README.md

 Terra's innovative fiat-based stablecoins, in combination with it's use of Cosmos SDK make it an ideal protocol for constructing smart contracts and decentralized applications.
 In this article, we'll look at building a basic smart contract in Rust using CosmWasm.
 CosmWasm is a smart contract compiler powered by Cosmos, which we'll deploy to the Terra blockchain.

+To follow this tutorial you will need rust installed, and some programming knowledge and general understanding of smart contracts will be helpful.

 The contract, found in src, has 5 files in it.
 Each file has a specific purpose that tells the compiler how to define your contract in our case, but these can be redefined in lib.rs.
 In contract.rs, the main logic of the application is written.
 Error.rs defines the types of errors that can be returned by the contract.
 Msg.rs defines the messages that can be sent and received by the contract.
 Finally, state.rs defines the database that is stored natively in the contract.

 Rust makes it easy to make highly customizable and efficient smart contracts.
 We'll dive into contract.rs, as the other files define structs that we'll reference in the core contract.